Meet Minneapolis Board announces next steps in hotel feasibility study

 Specific analysis steps undertaken by CSL and HVS included interviews with project representatives (hotel professionals, economic development officials, elected officials, developers, finance officials, land owners and other individuals that could impact or be impacted by the project); extensive hospitality market research; review of local supply and demand characteristics and trends; review of event activity currently accommodated at existing hotels in the market; analysis of local economic conditions impacting room demand; in-depth research of competitive and comparable facility/market product; surveys of corporate, business meeting and association event planners that represent potential market demand in Minneapolis; and development of models to project financial performance and community-wide economic impact.

-The full report is available on the Meet Minneapolis web site here (with this release, dated April 24, 2013).
+The full report is available here: 2013 convention hotel feasibility (with this release, dated April 24, 2013).

 ABOUT MEET MINNEAPOLIS BOARD OF DIRECTORS